mgechev/ng-tutorial/resources/tutorials/todo/controller-logic/task.md

 * Add a checkbox in the list item which is two-way binded to the todo's completed value.

+* One last step!
+As you remember we mentioned that your app might break if you have duplicates in the collection you iterate over with `ng-repeat`.
+To prevent this you can use: `track by $index` as suffix.
+This will tell the `ng-repeat` directive to not track the items in the collection by value but by their index instead.

 Aaand it seems that we are done!
 When you click on the checkbox you should see line-through the associated item.